BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

-# BUIP 055 Technical Specification (* time-based)
+# BUIP-UAHF Technical Specification

+## Introduction

+This document described proposed requirements and design for a User-Assisted Hard Fork (UAHF).

-(*) BUIP055 currently specifies a block height fork.
-This specification is currently based around a time-based fork due to miner requests.
-It should be possible to change easily to a height-based fork - the sense of the requirement's would largely stay the same.
+BUIP 55 specified a block height fork.
+This BUIP-UAHF specification is inspired by the idea of a flag day, but changed to a time-based fork due to miner requests.
+It should be possible to change easily to a height-based fork - the sense of the requirements would largely stay the same.

-Definitions applying below:
+## Definitions

 MTP: the "median time past" value of a block, calculated from the nTime values of its past up to 11 ancestors, as obtained by the